boxino/boxino.demo/README.md

 5. Envjoy every day update!

-Note that all channels are scrapped from internet and do not have any control.
+Note that all channels are scrapped from internet and do not have any control on it.